OpenLWR/OpenLWR/README.md

   <summary>Installing and Loading the project</summary>

-  First, you need to downloaded the Godot Editor, which can be found here : https://godotengine.org/download/windows/ When you unzip the downloaded file, you can launch godot, there is no actual installation required.
+  First, you need to downloaded the Godot Editor, which can be found [here](https://godotengine.org/download)\
+  When you unzip the downloaded file, you can launch godot, there is no actual installation required.

   Next, download the source code